Made in Lagos

 Made in Lagos is the fourth studio album by Nigerian singer Wizkid.
 It was released on 30 October 2020 by Starboy Entertainment and RCA Records.
 The album features guest appearances from Burna Boy, Skepta, H.E.R., Ella Mai, Tay Iwar, Projexx, Tems, Damian Marley, Terri and was executive produced by P2J.
 The deluxe edition was released on 27 August 2021.
 It features additional guest appearances from Buju and Justin Bieber.
 In support of the album, Wizkid embarked on the Made in Lagos Tour (2021–2022).
 The album received a nomination at the 64th Annual Grammy Awards for Best Global Music Album.

 Background

 In late 2019, Wizkid released the singles "Joro" and "Ghetto Love", initially teased them as promotional singles for Made in Lagos.

 On 6 December 2019, Wizkid's label Starboy Entertainment released the EP Soundman Vol. 1, centering mainly on Wizkid, and containing features from Chronixx, and a variety of other artists.
 It was cited as a marketing strategy to test the Afro-European market for Made in Lagos.

+Composition

+Morgan Enos of The Recording Academy described Made In Lagos' musical composition as a "mix of Afrobeats and R&B".
+Stereogum described the album's aesthetic as "R&B-focused, dancehall-reminiscent" lending itself to WizKid's "casual Auto-Tuned melodies, and a range of guests similarly thrive within the environment", defining its beats as "meticulously complex".
+Pitchfork's writer Joey Akan commented that the album showcases a "mid-tempo production".